sdgamboa/ciatej2024/README.md

-# Material for CIATEJ 2024 - Introduction to dplyr, tidyr, and maggritr
+# Data manipulation with R CIATEJ 2024

 This repo can be installed with: